LIT-Protocol/naga-explorer/README.md

 Lit Explorer Naga is an application that allows you to authenticate with Lit Protocol using the native Lit auth methods.

+## Development

+- Install dependencies with `pnpm install`.
+- Start the dev server with `pnpm dev`.
+- Build for production with `pnpm build`.
+- Preview the production build locally with `pnpm preview`.

 ## Adding Lit Action examples

 - Add a new file in `src/lit-action-examples/entries/` that default-exports a `LitActionExample`.
 The `id` must be unique.